How To Help A Family Member Experiencing Bipolar Psychosis

 If you have someone in the family who is experiencing bipolar psychosis, you can help them receive the treatment that they need.
 There are both traditional and holistic treatment options available.
 Many people can control bipolar psychosis through only holistic measures.
 These include things like making lifestyle changes, practicing self-care, and maintaining healthy personal relationships.

 The traditional forms of treatment for bipolar psychosis include medication, psychotherapy, and electroconvulsive therapy (ECT).
-The medications that may be prescribed include things like antidepressants, mood stabilizers, and antipsychotic medications.
+The medications that may be prescribed include drugs like antidepressants, mood stabilizers, and antipsychotic medications.
 Antipsychotic medication can help alleviate the severity of psychotic episodes in people with bipolar disorder.
+According to a medically reviewed American Psychiatric Association article, antipsychotics are thought to work by influencing neurotransmitter function in the brain.
 We mention this for educational purposes but note that advice regarding medications can only come from a certified healthcare professional.
 Never stop or start taking medication without first consulting your doctor.

 For those who want help managing bipolar disorder symptoms and unpacking psychosis episodes, there are many different forms of therapy options available as well.
 This can include one-on-one counseling, group therapy, peer support, family therapy, and more.